 The EDAR roundtable on advances, gaps and path forward in agriculture, aquaculture, food safety and manufacturing (Topp et al., 2018) focused on antibiotic use and identified antibiotic stewardship, and the pre-treatment of manure and sludge to abate antibiotic resistant bacteria as being critical control points for reducing antibiotic emissions from agriculture.
 Antibiotics are sometimes added to fish and shellfish production sites and this is a direct route of contaminating the aquatic environment.
 Vaccination of high value (e.g. salmon) production systems could reduce the need for antibiotics.
 Consumer and regulatory pressure were indicated for reducing high concentrations of antibiotics from pharmaceutical manufacturing.
 Development of technologies, practices and incentives to reduce antibiotic use together with evidence-based standards for antibiotic residues in effluents were identified as research priorities.
-The report of the roundtable on advances, gaps and path forward in basic science has not yet been published.

-The above recent roundtables/workshops/forums on antimicrobial resistance have indicated the need for selecting relevant targets, developing methods and assessing risks related to ARB and ARGs in the environment.
+The above recent roundtables/workshops/forums on antimicrobial resistance have indicated the need for selecting relevant targets, developing methods and assessing risks related to ARBs and ARGs in the environment.
 Many studies have reported the occurrence of antimicrobial resistance elements in water, sewage and wastewater.
-However, most data are from locations outside of California and even outside the U.S. There is a lack of data on ARB and ARGs in Title 22 recycled water and environmental application sites.
+However, most data are from locations outside of California and even outside the U.S. There is a lack of data on ARB/ARG in Title 22 reclaimed water and environmental application sites.